Brevinbanks/ur5_mediapipe_motion/README.md

 With Gazebo open from the launch file, ur5_controller.py running, and kinematic_control_ur5.py running, you can now control the robot with the mediapipe controller.
 After the robot finishing the homing step from kinematic_control_ur5.py, pose detection will start and the robot will move to your hand position.
 The gripper will open and close to match the hand state.

 Try to move your hand to the blue cube in the Gazebo world and pick it up.
 Try to see if you can pick up the blue cube and place it in the white box.
-The robot does not have gaurds to stop it from hitting the table so be careful not to move to far or fast.
+The robot does not have guards to stop it from hitting the table so be careful not to move to far or fast.

 Thats the basics of the project.
 I hope you enjoyed it.
 If you have any questions, feel free to reach out to me on github or email me at my website https://brevinbanks.github.io/#contact